ramiredddy/The-Heirarchial-Transformer-Boost-RL-Framework-for-Dynamic-Multi-Asset-Portfolio-Optimization/README.md

 4. Zhang, Z., et al. (2020). *Deep Reinforcement Learning for Trading*.
 Journal of Financial Data Science.

 ## 🤝 Contributing

+We welcome contributions from the community!
+Here's how you can help:

+### How to Contribute

+1. **Fork the repository** and create your branch from `main`
+2. **Make your changes** with clear, descriptive commit messages
+3. **Add tests** if you're adding new functionality
+4. **Ensure the test suite passes** before submitting
+5. **Submit a Pull Request** with a comprehensive description of changes

+### Contribution Guidelines

+- Follow PEP 8 style guidelines for Python code
+- Add docstrings to all functions and classes
+- Update documentation for any changed functionality
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+- For major changes, please open an issue first to discuss your proposal
+- Be respectful and constructive in all interactions

+### Areas for Contribution

+- Bug fixes and issue resolutions
+- Performance optimizations
+- Documentation improvements
+- New feature implementations
+- Test coverage expansion
+- Example notebooks and tutorials

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.